PapaRascal2020/simple-tdd-template-python/README.md

 For the class portion:

-* Create a new folder within root directory like '{0}'
+* CD into src directory
 * Create an empty __init__.py script in the folder
 * Create '{0}.py'